Research into pain perception in babies

 Better diagnostics with the help of a new program

-"Thanks to the LUF, I had the opportunity to focus on the question: Can parents, doctors and nurses properly assess the extent to which their baby or patient indicates pain?
-And by using different measurements, can we make a better distinction between the reactions of babies to a painful heel prick and a non-painful touch? ", says Marianne.
+"Thanks to LUF, I had the opportunity to focus on the question: Can parents, doctors and nurses properly assess the extent of their baby or patient indicates pain?
+And by using different measurements, can we make a better distinction between the reactions of babies to a painful heel prick and a non-painful touch?", Marianne explains.

 "I hope that in the future such a program can be used in research into the effectiveness of new medicines in babies."

-It is not always easy for parents and medical staff to see whether a baby has pain or not and therefore difficult to determine whether a baby needs pain relief.
-The degree of pain babies experience is currently being assessed on the basis of facial expressions, heart rate, breathing, withdrawal reflexes and changes in brain activity.
+It is not always easy for parents and medical staff to see whether a baby is in pain or not and it is therefore difficult to determine whether a baby needs pain relief.
+The degree of pain babies experience is currently assessed on the basis of facial expressions, heart rate, breathing, withdrawal reflexes and changes in brain activity.
 During her project, Marianne researched the value of a model that reads these variables and then makes an estimate of the pain experience of the child.

 Learned a lot

 It was also an enriching experience on a personal level.
-Marianne: "In August 2018 I graduate as a physician and as a biomedical scientist.
-My experience in Oxford taught me what I find interesting (neuro-development) and what I want to do after my study (PhD!), but also what kind of doctor and researcher I want to be later: one who works together, explains well and has eyes for each individual."
+Marianne: "In August 2018, I graduated as a physician and as a biomedical scientist.
+My experience in Oxford made me realise what I find interesting (neuro-development) and what I want to do now (PhD!), but also what kind of doctor and researcher I want to be later: one who works together, explains well and has eyes for each individual."

 With your support we can give more scientists and talented students the chance to realise their dreams and projects.
 Would you like to find out more about supporting your alma mater?
 Please visite our Contribution page.